htaljaard/heins-blog/content/blog/PatientApp/Journal1/index.md

 ---

 # Introduction
 Gettting a new project set up is almost like starting a new world in Minecraft or walking the first few steps of n bush walk on a route you don't know yet (Pick your poison).
 There are so many decisions to make but all projects have a similar base.
-When setting up a project, I think about how my team will work together, what the typical structure needs to look like (typically split by Business Domain - or "Vertivcal Slice").
+When setting up a project, I think about how my team will work together, what the typical structure needs to look like (typically split by Business Domain - or "Vertical Slice").

 When I kicked off #patientapp, I asked myself a few questions to help me figure out what I need to do first.
 These questions are split into Tech Questions and Business Questions.

 | Tech Questions | Business Questions |
 | -------------- | ------------------ |